arch-p/bs-react-dj/README.md

 2. use command <code>docker-compose up</code> to build images.

+   2-1.
+If you have problem running docker container in Windows, make sure <code>docker-entrypoint.sh</code> has LF EOL, not CRLF EOL.

    2-2.
-If you have problem running docker container in Windows, make sure <code>docker-entrypoint.sh</code> has LF EOL, not CRLF EOL.
+If you want run in local Django-MySQL server, create file <code>.env.local</code> in project and add <code>DEBUG__ON_LOCAL=True</code>.

 3. use command in **/frontend** <code>yarn</code> to install react-related packages.